arthurshime3/9357/ReadMe.md

 #### Step 3: Application built and Run in Default brower

-Once Step 2 is completing and running the following should appear in your default browser like the image below.
+Once Step 2 is complete and running, you should see something like the image below in your browser.

 You and any user can then interact with the application.

 ![Screen Shot 2020-04-18 at 7 02 42 PM](https://user-images.githubusercontent.com/46109868/79673414-82129980-81a7-11ea-8479-36583323bf01.png)